mosip/documentation/docs/Biometric-Functions-API-Specification.md

 **Draft 4 (April, 2020)**

 MOSIP uses biometrics in the registration and the authentication processes.
-As part of this it requires specialized processing of the biometrics data for different types of biometrics.
+As part of this it requires specialized processing of the biometrics data for different types of biometrics using Biometric SDKs.
+Such SDKs can support one more modalities or a set of functionalities as required by the MOSIP adopter or the specific implementation.
 This document defines the interface for the Java Library providing the functional support for processing biometrics.

 # Quality Check